viktorvan/viktorvan.github.io/_posts/2019-08-22-migrating-activelogin.identity-to-property-based-tests-2.markdown

     } |> Gen.map InvalidPinString |> Arb.fromGen
 ```

 We are using a lot of the stuff we have previously learnt.
-We use a helper function `chooseFromArray`, that picks a random value from an array, to get a random from 12-digit string from the SwedishPersonalIdentityNumberTestData library.
+We use a helper function `chooseFromArray`, that picks a random value from an array, to get a random from 12-digit string from the [ActiveLogin.Identity.Swedish.TestData](https://www.nuget.org/packages/ActiveLogin.Identity.Swedish.TestData/) library.

 Then we create generators for invalid values for all the individual parts of the pin: